Honda VT500: Design parameters

 Conventional V twin engines often had the fore and aft cylinders set at 90-degrees to reduce the primary engine vibration, which in turn created a bulky, long engine requiring a long-wheelbase frame.

 Honda briefed their engineers to produce a compact, V twin engine with any angle narrower than 90 degrees, but leaving enough space between the cylinders to locate conventional carburetors with the airbox located under the fuel tank, to maintain a slim-profile without side-facing carburetors associated with some marques.
 The optimal design was found to be with the cylinder angle set at 52 degrees, but additionally having offset crankpins to achieve acceptable levels of vibration reduction without the need for additional balancing shafts which would have added weight and reduced power.
 The narrow-V engine was compact and at the time was one of the lightest and narrowest, enabling a frame design offering good maneuverability.

 Specification

 The engine is a 491cc liquid-cooled, V-twin, 4 stroke.
-The cylinders are splayed 52 degrees apart with a crankshaft that has its throws offset, allowing engine characteristics of closer to 76 degrees, to achieve the lower primary vibration levels close to a 90-degree V-twin.
+The cylinders are splayed 52 degrees apart with a crankshaft that has its throws offset by 76 degrees, in order to achieve the lower primary vibration levels close to a 90-degree V-twin.